liam2/liam2/doc/usersguide/source/processes.rst

    processes:
         age: "age + 1"

-This is however not the case with a process that has sub processes: it is possible for subprocess_31 to simulate one variable of the same name, and subprocess_32 to simulate another, again of the same name as the process.
-In this case, the name of the overarching process (process_name3) does not directly refer to a specific endogenous variable.
+This is however not the case for (sub)processes inside other processes (we call them procedures): it is possible for subprocess_31 and subprocess_32 to have the same name, and hence simulate the same variable.
+Procedure names (process_name3) does not directly refer to a specific endogenous variable.

 *example* ::